Ranasinghe Premadasa: Assassination

-Ranasinghe Premadasa was killed along with 23 others on 1 May, Saturday, 1993, around 12.45 p.m. during UNP's May Day rally in Colombo, by an LTTE suicide bomber.
+Ranasinghe Premadasa was killed along with 23 others on 1 May 1993, around 12.45 p.m. during the UNP's May Day rally in Colombo by an LTTE suicide bomber.
 The explosion took place at Armour Street-Grandpass Junction in Hulftsdorp, Colombo while President Premadasa was unofficially supervising the procession as it was heading towards the Galle Face Green from Sugathadasa Stadium.
-The suicide bomber was later identified as Kulaveerasingam Veerakumar alias 'Babu', a close friend of the President's valet E. M. P. Mohideen.
-He rode a bicycle towards the President, left it near the President's Range Rover and walked towards the President when security personnel attempted to stop him.
+The suicide bomber was later identified as Kulaveerasingam Veerakumar alias 'Babu', a close friend of the president's valet E. M. P. Mohideen.
+He rode a bicycle towards the president, left it near the president's Range Rover and walked towards the president when security personnel attempted to stop him.
 Despite this, Mohideen allowed him to get close to the President, when Veerakumar detonated the explosive device.
 Killed in the explosion were Mohideen, SSP Ronnie Gunasinghe and most of Premadasa's personal staff.
 Another 38 people were injured in the bombing including seven who were seriously wounded.
 Confusion prevailed as it was unclear what had happened, with Premadasa and his security detail missing.
 His death was only confirmed two hours later by his personal physician when the remains of the president were identified by his ring and watch.

 The site of the explosion was cleaned within hours before a proper investigation was conducted.
 The May Day parade continued even after the explosion for some time.
 An island-wide curfew was imposed hours after the assassination.
 Prime minister Dingiri Banda Wijetunga was sworn in as the acting president in the afternoon.
 The government did not announce the death of President Premadasa until 6 p.m. local time when state television Rupavahini broadcast a tape of BBC's report of the incident.
 A period of national mourning was announced until the funeral.
 Police claimed that they recovered the severed head of a young man suspected to be the bomber, which was found to have a cyanide suicide capsule, bearing LTTE tradecraft in his mouth.
 Premadasa's state funeral took place at Independence Square, Colombo on 9 May 1993.